m0rphism/bsti/README.md

-# Law and Order for Typestate with Borrowing
+# Borrowing from Session Types

-Implementation of a typechecker and interpreter for the language from the paper *Law and Order for Typestate with Borrowing*.
+Implementation of a typechecker and interpreter for the language from the paper *Borrowing from Session Types*.

 ## Dependencies